xvxx/vial/docs/MANUAL.md

 ## Hello, World

-This global greeting shows off most of **vial's** features.
-Play with it in real time by running this command in your local copy of this
+This global greeting shows off some of **vial**'s built-in features.

+You can play with it in real time by running this command in your local copy of this repository:
-repository:

     $ cargo run --example manual

+Feel free to open it in your favorite text editor and poke around!

 ```rust
 use vial::prelude::*;